mjdhasan/01-TAXONOMY-FILES/README.md

 The initial focus of the OS-SFT project is the creation of a library of taxonomy files, for a variety of sustainability disclosure frameworks and other initiatives, in human and machine readable format.
 The below tables offer a summary of the taxonomies reviewed.
 For detailed content regarding each taxonomy, including downloadable files and interactive Taxonomy Tools, visit the [Taxonomy & Mappings Library](https://github.com/orgs/FD-SustainableFinance/projects/2) or click the link in the left hand column of each table below.

 ## Single Taxonomies
-The first set of taxonomies, relate to individual ESG disclosure regimes and regulations.
+The first set of taxonomies relate to individual ESG disclosure regimes and regulations.
 Note that several of these frameworks are at the proposal stage only and have not yet been finalised by the relevant bodies.
 The below taxonomies are located in Batch 1 of the [Taxonomy & Mappings Library](https://github.com/orgs/FD-SustainableFinance/projects/2).

 |Taxonomy|Type|Stage|Date of Latest Update|Taxonomy Model Source|
 |--------|----|-----|---------------------|---------------------|